emilio-berti/monkey-write/README.md

 This repo has code to concatenate random words from the Linux dictionary of American English; I excluded proper nouns to make it more interesting.

-To run the app, type in terminal `bash src/monkey-write.sh n', where n is the number of words in the sentence.
+To run the app, type in terminal `bash src/monkey-write.sh $1`, where *$1* is the number of words in the sentence.

 I made a monkey cow to use in cowsay (*src/monkey.cow*).
 You can use it by copying it to the cowsay file folder (`cp src/monkey.cow /usr/share/cowsay/cows`, maybe sudo it) and specifying `cowsay -f monkey`.